Never trust a bunny!!

 Ok, I screwed up!!
 I was playing with an xargs command in order to process, then delete, some files.
 Since I was still "developing" the command, I was simply echo'ing the commands rather than running them... here's what I ran...

 Do you see the problem?!
-So easy to do :( While I correctly echo'ed the first part of the BASH command, I also needed another echo in front of the rm... without it, the not-so-dry run went ahead an deleted all my files, without first processing them!!
-I guess in my mind, I'd carelessly assumed that the full BASH command would be echo'd since it's enclosed within single-quotes... oops!
-One must be extra careful when executing "bash -c" commands :(
+So easy to do :( While I correctly echo'ed the first part of the Bash command, I also needed another echo in front of the rm... without it, the not-so-dry run went ahead an deleted all my files, without first processing them!!
+I guess in my mind, I'd carelessly assumed that the full Bash echo'd since it's enclosed within single-quotes... oops!
+One must be extra careful when executing bash -c commands :(

 Ah well, now I'm in the process of exporting the lost data from another source, in preparation of re-processing.